Recruiting KPIs: The 12 most important indicators

 Henry Ford once said: “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
 Do you know how your personnel marketing is doing here?

-We will explain to you which indicators are important in recruiting and how to collect them.
+In this article, you will learn which indicators are important in recruiting and how to collect them.
 That way you can optimize your recruiting processes.

 What are recruiting KPIs?